 It is best to avoid the use of a resume objective to make a truly fantastic resume.
 Recruiters and school district hiring managers tend not to like them because they focus on the job seeker’s needs instead of the school district’s needs.
 Remember, it is all about them, not about what you want.
 At least not at this stage of the job search.

 An objective tells potential districts what type of school community you want to work in and what professional goals you hold for yourself.
 Even though what you state in your objective may be true, it is irrelevant to the reader.

 Although employers will want to know that you indeed want to work in this position, the rest of your education resume and cover letter should convey this.
 Potential employers by and large really don’t care what you want; they are much more interested in what you can offer them.

-Another problem with objectives is that they tend to be very vague and not hold much meaning.
-When candidates write objective statements they tend to be short, single phrases like “want to obtain a high school teaching position”.
+Another problem with objectives is that they tend to be very vague and do not hold much meaning.
+When candidates write objective statements, they tend to be short, single phrases like “want to obtain a high school teaching position.”